phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 * General project setup is done
 * `UserResource` is able to return the profile of the user.
 * `UserProfileDaoInMemory` implements storage of the user profile in memory.
-* There are examples of fixture usage, integration tests, and mocking in the tests
+* There are examples of fixture usage, integration tests, and mocking.

 ## Your goal